kalpak92/Python---Real-World-Applications/1. Python Basics/2. Data Structures in Python/Python - Sets/Python Sets.md

 ## Python Frozenset

 Frozenset is a new class that has the characteristics of a set, but its elements cannot be changed once assigned.
-While tuples are immutable lists, frozensets are immutable sets.
+While tuples are immutable lists, **frozensets are immutable sets**.

 Sets being mutable are unhashable, so they can't be used as dictionary keys.
-On the other hand, frozensets are hashable and can be used as keys to a dictionary.
+On the other hand, **frozensets are hashable and can be used as keys to a dictionary.**

 Frozensets can be created using the function `frozenset()`.